wangyh082/scBGEDA/README.md

 | BGEC.m       | Bipartite Graph Ensemble Clustering           |
 | rand_index.m | Computing ARI values after clustering         |
 | computeNMI.m | Computing NMI values after clustering         |

+# Results
+Multiple comparison experiments were conducted on fifteen scRNA-seq datasets from different sequencing platforms using a variety of clustering metrics.
+The experimental results indicated that scBGEDA outperforms other state-of-the-art methods on these datasets, and also demonstrated scalability to large scale scRNA-seq datasets.

 # Contact